Quirinus/vuTools/README.md

 ######Map:
 - all armies and cities have **[race]short_player_name** under them (the ones on armies are clickable)
 - armies display number of troops when you hover over them
-- armies display if they have only tier 3 troops and movement bonus if you hover over them
+- armies display if they have movement bonus (from having only mounted units) if you hover over them
 - cities display the number of guardtowers up to 2,000 when you hover over them
 - cities display if the gates are none/open or closed when you hover over them
 - city and army (ruler) names colored according to kd relations: